-YouTube has been a Google product since 2006, and considering the fact that YouTube’s more than 1 billion users watch hundreds of millions of hours on YouTube and generate billions of views every day, video marketers can’t afford to ignore it as a powerful marketing tool.
+YouTube has been a Google product since 2006, and considering the fact that YouTube’s more than 1 billion users watch hundreds of millions of hours on YouTube and generate billions of views every day, Some of the video marketers buy views for Youtube and can’t afford to ignore it as a powerful marketing tool.

 Your YouTube channel is no longer a “nice-to-have”, in 2015 going forward it is a “MUST HAVE” for every business who is motivated to improve your customer’s experience.